-In the end, what is going to keep a man accountable, are your standards and how they tie into his standards and convictions.
+In the end, what will keep a man accountable, are your standards and how they tie into his standards and convictions.

 The Dating Boyfriend

-In my blog post Things Dating Couples Should Talk About Sooner, I talked about not delaying the talk on certain very important topics, even though dating culture echos the sentiment that serious or heavier discussions should be saved for when relationships move on to the committed relationship stage.
+In my blog post Things Dating Couples Should Talk About Sooner, I talked about not delaying the talk on specific critical topics, even though dating culture echoes the sentiment that serious or heavier discussions should be saved for when relationships move on to the committed relationship stage.
 That’s hogwash.
-It’s a waste of time and further enables the illusion that men are choosing their wives, but the women are simply taking a husband they can get.
+It’s a waste of time and enables the illusion that men are choosing their wives, but the women are simply taking a husband they can get.
 No. I don’t buy it.
 I rebuke it.
 Women choose their husbands.
 Men are auditioning to be husbands, too.

-Now, a dating relationship and a committed relationship are different stages of any relationship.
-Some people move through the stages faster than others but essentially, that is the typical structure.
+Now, dating and committed relationships are different stages of any relationship.
+Some people move through the steps faster than others, but essentially, that is the typical structure.
 Dating is an elimination phase.
-You meet people, spend time with them, get to know them.
-Their personalities, likes, dislikes, quirks, et cetera.
-Then, when you feel as though you have enough information as to whether you want that person as a long-term partner, you get more serious about the relationship and the potential for it being lifetime-worthy.
+You meet people, spend time with them, and get to know them—their personalities, likes, dislikes, quirks, et cetera.
+Then, when you feel you have enough information about whether you want that person as a long-term partner, you get more serious about the relationship and the potential for it to be lifetime-worthy.

 This boyfriend, you shouldn’t be a wife to.